-In "On the Origin of Money" [4] Karl Menger describes how people settle on a currency as a method of exchange.
+In "On the Origin of Money" [39] Karl Menger describes how people settle on a currency as a method of exchange.
 He describes that the willingness of people to exchange their goods for a commodity depends:

-- 1. Upon their ability to trade it for goods (demand) - 2.
-Upon the scarcity of the commodity (supply) - 3.
+- 1. Upon their ability to trade it for goods - 2.
+Upon the scarcity of the commodity - 3.
 Upon the divisibility, durability and practicality of the commodity. - 4.
-Upon the development of the market, and of speculation in particular. - 5.
+Upon the development of the market, and how others speculate. - 5.
 Upon the limitations imposed politically and socially upon exchange, consumption and transfer from one period of time to another